jalbrethsen/web/docs/Minimal Linux.md

+# Objective
+My goal with this project is to see how small I can make a functional system, it can be useful on storage constrained embedded devices to create a OS with only the tools needed to do a job and nothing more.
+This is an attempt to create a base template for such a system and also to further my understanding of computers and Linux.

+# Install dependencies

-Install standard build tools (gcc, bison, flex, git, etc..)
+Install standard build tools using apt, zypper, pacman, etc.. (gcc, bison, flex, git, etc..)

 # Build Linux